Last Updated on March 24, 2022 by Admin

 The market size of the HVAC systems

 The global HVAC market attained a value of USD 241 billion in 2020, driven by rising construction activities.
-Furthermore, aided by the rising demand for energy-efficient heating and cooling systems, the market is expected to witness further growth in the forecast period of 2021-2026, growing at a CAGR of 4%.
-As a result, the HVAC market is projected to reach USD 301 billion by 2026.
+Furthermore, aided by the rising demand for energy-efficient heating and cooling systems, the market is expected to witness further growth in 2021-2026, growing at a CAGR of 4%.
+As a result, the HVAC market will reach USD 301 billion by 2026.

-Based on implementation type, the market can be segmented into new constructions and retrofits.
+The market can be segmented into new constructions and retrofits based on implementation type.
 HVAC finds its end-uses in the residential, commercial, and industrial sectors.
 The major regional markets for HVAC include North America, Europe, the Asia Pacific, Latin America, the Middle East, and Africa.

 Top global payers in the HVAC systems market